TC

 This is the heaviest element of your bill.
 Indiana does not charge an annual personal property tax on your vehicle.
 Instead, they collect an annual Vehicle Excise Tax calculated using two precise variables: your car's original factory MSRP sticker price when brand new and the current age of the vehicle.

-The state splits vehicles into 10 distinct classes.
-Class 1 covers cheaper cars under $1,500, while Class 10 handles luxury cars stickered over $42,500.
-A brand-new luxury crossover could face an excise tax of up to $532.00, while an older vehicle over 10 years old will settle into a flat baseline rate of just $12.00.
+The state splits vehicles into 17 distinct valuation classes.
+Class I covers cheaper cars under $1,500, while Class XVII handles luxury vehicles stickered at $42,500 or more.
+A brand-new luxury crossover could face an excise tax of up to $532.00 in its first year, while an older vehicle over 10 years old will drop into a baseline rate of just $12.00.

-Layer 3: Local Option CVET and Wheel Taxes
+Layer 3: Local Option Surtaxes and Wheel Taxes

-Depending on the exact county code where you reside, your local municipality may assess an additional line-item fee called the County Vehicle Excise Tax (CVET) or a localized Wheel Tax.
-These are collected alongside your state fees to directly fund local county highway repairs.
+Depending on the exact county or municipality where you reside, local governments may assess an additional line-item fee called a County Motor Vehicle Excise Surtax or a localized Wheel Tax.
+These are collected right alongside your state fees to directly fund local municipal road and bridge maintenance.

 4. Electric and Hybrid Supplemental Fees